A Nitrogen-rich AGN Powering a Large Ionizing Bubble at z=8.63: Discussion

-In addition, we explored the spectroscopic data \citep{sarrouh25} and also the photometric redshift catalog constructed here to assess if the region around \id\ is overdense, hosting other galaxies which could contribute to the formation of an ionized bubble.
-We find zero spectroscopic sources ($\Delta z < 0.05$) and seven photometric sources ($\Delta z < 0.2$).
 The spatial distribution of the photometric sources is shown in Fig.~\ref{fig:radec}.
-We note that the imaging coverage of the field occupies only a small fraction of the projected area of the inferred bubble radius, and thus a comprehensive investigation of its environment requires further data coverage.
-Regardless, we can estimate the overdensity factor, $\delta \equiv (n-\bar{n})/\bar{n}$, within the effective area.
-For the area of the existing coverage, using the luminosity function of \citet{mason22} at $z\sim8.6$ and an average magnification factor of $\mu\sim1.2$, we expect $N=2.7_{-1.6}^{+1.6}$ galaxies.
-Using the number as a reference, we obtain $\delta = 1.9_{-0.7}^{+2.9}$, suggesting a mild overdensity.
-Those photometric candidates, especially relatively bright ones at $M_{\rm UV}<-19$\,mag, are a potential contributor to the inferred ionizing bubble.
-If these galaxies are indeed within the ionizing bubble of \id, non-zero \ly\ photon escape is expected.
+We note that the imaging coverage of the field occupies only a small fraction of the projected area of the inferred bubble radius, and thus a comprehensive investigation of its environment requires further data coverage. {While the HST imaging from the BUFFALO survey \citep{steinhardt20} offers additional coverage, the depth is much shallower for those areas than the NIRCam imaging used here.
+As such, additional analysis using only the HST data set would require a dedicated analysis, which is beyond our scope.} Regardless, we can still estimate the overdensity factor, $\delta \equiv (n-\bar{n})/\bar{n}$, within the effective area covered by our NIRCam imaging.

+{To estimate $\bar{n}$, we run a completeness simulation as in \citet{morishita24beacon} and obtain effective volumes for our photometric selection.
+Briefly, we inject artificial sources of a fixed $M_{\rm UV}$ and $z$ in the NIRCam and ACS images.
+Each of those sources is assigned a single-slope SED randomly drawn from a set of various UV spectral slope, $\beta_{\rm UV}\in[{-}2.5{:}{-}1.5]$.
+We then detect these injected sources by following the same procedure of our photometry (Sec.~\ref{sec:imaging}) and run the Lyman-break selection as detailed above.
+We repeat this for the grids of $M_{UV}\in[{-}22{:}{-}16]$ and $z\in[7{:}10]$.
+The effective volume of each $M_{\rm UV}$ and $z$ is estimated by multiplying the recovery rate from our completeness simulation, $S(M_{\rm UV}, z)$.
+The volume is then corrected for magnification by dividing it by the magnification map.
+We note that the area where real sources are detected in the NIRCam imaging is also masked out in our completeness simulation and subtracted from the final effective volume estimate.}